Zacharymk1213/grocery-guru/GroupProject/Inception-Elaboration-Team/TestPlan.md

-**Author**: Zachary Kleiman
+**Author**: Zachary Kleiman, LingJie Shi

 ## 1 Testing Strategy

 ### 1.1 Overall strategy

-All manner of testing (unit, integration, system and regression) will be performed manually by Zachary Kleiman.
+All manner of testing (unit, integration, system and regression) will be performed manually by Zachary Kleiman and LingJie Shi.
 This will be done using Android Studio's emulator.
 All testing activities will be tracked using a test management tool (in this case a table in this Github file), which will allow us to track which tests have been run, and whether they succeed.
 This will ensure that all necessary testing is performed and that any issues are addressed promptly.

 ### 1.2 Test Selection